Home | About me | Contact | What's new | Privacy | Search

 History

-A loop around San Antonio was first proposed in 1932 as part of the "Arneson Plan" to improve state highways in Bexar County.
-That plan included today's Loop 410 between San Pedro and I-35 North, but had the remainder of the loop closer to downtown than today's route.
+A highway loop around San Antonio was first proposed in 1932 as part of the "Arneson Plan" to improve state highways in Bexar County.
+That plan lined-out today's Loop 410 between San Pedro and I‑35 North, but had the remainder of the loop closer to downtown than today's route.
 On the West Side, Arneson's planned route would have used the Acme Rd. and Benrus Blvd. corridors and run between Kelly and Lackland Air Force Bases.
 On the South Side, most of Arneson's route ran a mile or so south of today's Military Dr., and on the East Side, his route was a bit east of WW White Rd.

-Planning for the "Military Loop" on the North Side during WWII showed the section west of NW Military Hwy. running slightly northwest to meet Fredericksburg Rd. near Wurzbach Rd.
-The city's 1950 master plan, also known as the "Lilly Report", moved this routing a little further south to meet Callaghan Rd. at Fredericksburg Rd. and then follow the Callaghan Rd. corridor-- which at that time was still outside the city-- from there to US 90.
-By 1955, however, that route had been scrapped and replaced with the present-day route from NW Military Hwy. around to US 90 and then continuing along today's routing around the South Side.
+The city's 1950 master plan, also known as the "Lilly Report", moved that routing a little further south to meet Callaghan Rd. at Fredericksburg Rd. and then follow the Callaghan Rd. corridor — which at that time was still outside the city — from there to US 90.
+By 1955, however, that route had been scrapped and replaced with the present-day route from NW Military Hwy. around to US 90, then continuing along today's routing around the South Side.
 This route was chosen to avoid traversing Lackland and Kelly Air Force bases and the increasingly urbanized section of the existing Loop 13 (Military Dr.) on the South Side, and this was the route included in the 1955 blueprint for the Interstate Highway System known as the "Yellow Book".

 Loop 410 is named the Connally Loop for Texas Governor John B. Connally.
 Connally, who served as governor from 1963 to 1969, was from the San Antonio area and was instrumental in helping the city during the HemisFair World's Fair in 1968.